BrutalHex/AbnSample/README.md

 ## Run
-after executing `docker-compose -f docker-compose.yml up` then you can navigate to  `http://localhost:3000` for UI project
+after executing `docker-compose -f docker-compose.yml up -d` then you can navigate to  `http://localhost:3000` for UI project

 ## Grpc